FinTech: what is it?

 Who can use the 'FinTech Channel'?

-Active start-ups and firms that would like to offer technological solutions to banks and financial intermediaries can contact the Bank of Italy through the dedicated email address.
+Active start-ups and firms that would like to offer technological solutions to banks and financial intermediaries, or the latter if they are directly involved in the development of innovative solutions in the area of financial services, can contact the Bank of Italy through the dedicated email address.

 Applications submitted will undergo multifunctional screening that can be tailored to each situation examined in terms of timing and procedures.
 In the course of the review operators will be given feedback through meetings and telephone calls, for example.